asciiu/discipline/README.md

 * Me
 * Myself
 * I
-* Special thanks to Flow's Castle and fans
+* Special thanks to Flowii's Castle and fans